libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/account.md

 In Libra2 a resource account is created based upon the sha3 256 of the source's address and additional seed data.
 A resource account can only be created once, this is designated by setting the
 <code>Account::signer_capability_offer::for</code> to the address of the resource account.
 While an entity may call
-<code>create_account</code> to attempt to claim an account ahead of the creation of a resource account, if found Aptos will
+<code>create_account</code> to attempt to claim an account ahead of the creation of a resource account, if found Libra2 will
 transition ownership of the account over to the resource account.
 This is done by validating that the account has yet to execute any transactions and that the <code>Account::signer_capability_offer::for</code> is none.
 The probability of a collision where someone has legitimately produced a private key that maps to a resource account address is less